mkmacho/qualitative-interviews/README.md

 Value           https://<SOME_AWS_ID>.execute-api.<AWS_REGION>.amazonaws.com/Prod/
 ```

-Save this value.
-It is the public endpoint for your Lambda function.
+Save this final value, it is the public endpoint for your Lambda function.
 There is no endpoint suffix for this serverless function so requests will go straight to this URL.

 **Comments:**
 - You can assert the function is up and working by making a `curl` call from the command-line, e.g.